-The new MIT Health and Life Sciences Collaborative (MIT HEALS) is expanding the Institute's role as a central hub for innovation, connectivity, and translation in life sciences and health.
-To accelerate positive health and life sciences outcomes, the collaborative will:
+The new MIT Health and Life Sciences Collaborative is expanding the Institute's role as a central hub for innovation, connectivity, and translation in life sciences and health in the Boston area.
+Seeking to accelerate positive health and environmental outcomes, the collaborative will:

-- harness the potential of AI to revolutionize health care solutions; - make MIT's life sciences community a magnet for top talent; - enhance core life sciences and health research and education; - support exceptional scientists dedicated to transforming our understanding of health; - incorporate input from economists and policymakers; - catalyze links with the Boston area's world-class biotech and pharma companies as well as research hospitals to speed innovation and translation in life sciences and health.
+- harness the potential of AI to revolutionize health care solutions; - make MIT's life sciences community a magnet for top talent; - enhance core life sciences and health research and education: - support exceptional scientists dedicated to transforming our understanding of women's health; - · incorporate input from economists and policymakers; - catalyze links with the region's world-class biotech and pharma companies as well as research hospitals to speed innovation and translation in life sciences and health.

 To deliver high-impact solutions for human health, MIT's leading experts will form new, cross-disciplinary ventures - and build on existing successes - that connect the Institute to leading industry partners and area hospitals.
-MIT HEALS will pursue ambitious goals such as AI and life science, low-cost diagnostics, neuroscience and mental health, environmental life science, food and agriculture, the future of public health and health care, and women's health.
+The MIT HEALS Collaborative will pursue ambitious goals such as AI and life science, low-cost diagnostics, neuroscience and mental health, environmental life science, food and agriculture, the future of public health and health care, and women's health.